First-principles systems builder

 One-way doors are decisions that are costly or impossible to undo.
 They deserve caution, analysis, and buy-in.
 Two-way doors are decisions you can reverse if wrong.
 They deserve speed and experimentation.

 Most decisions are two-way doors mistaken for one-way doors.
 Teams slow down unnecessarily, seeking consensus for choices that could simply be tried and reverted.
+Recognizing which type you're facing changes everything about how you should move.

 The Mechanical Foundation